 They are seeking remedies which avoid both the side effects of SSRIs and the and the addictive nature of some of the status quo remedies available.

 As a result, many people are curious about the potential benefits of CBD oil for anxiety.
-While studies are few in number and need to be carried out in more detail, results so far have suggested that CBD can have a beneficial impact on reducing stress.
+While studies are few in number and need to be carried out in much more detail, results so far are positive.

-Not only that, but anecdotal evidence has been mostly positive too.
-This growing set of users suggest that regularly using CBD to help manage your anxiety symptoms could potentially help support your wellbeing.
+Anecdotal evidence has been accumulating and paints a mostly positive light too.
+This growing set of users comment that regularly using CBD to help manage your anxiety symptoms could potentially help support your wellbeing.

 So, is it this just the result of a placebo effect encouraged by the positive public opinion of CBD right now, or does research suggest something more promising?

-We’ve gone through the studies and broken down how CBD oil and anxiety interact, in order to give you the most accurate answer that’s available right now.
+We’ve gone through the studies and broken down how CBD oil and anxiety interact, in order to give you the most accurate subset of information that’s available right now.